ReVanced/revanced-manager/docs/developers/0_preparation.md

    ```

 ## ⏭️ What's next
-The next page will introduce you to basic overview of ReVanced Manager
+The next page will introduce you to the basic overview of ReVanced Manager

 Continue: [💁 Overview](1_overview.md)